 Stateless is a perfectly valid approach and easier to implement than stateful microservices, as it is similar to traditional and well-known patterns.
-But stateless microservices impose latency between the process and data sources, while also presenting more moving pieces when trying to improve performance via additional cache and queues.
-The result is that you can end up with complex architectures with too many tiers.
+But stateless microservices impose latency between the process and data sources, while also presenting more moving pieces when improving performance via additional cache and queues.
+The result: you can end up with complex architectures with too many tiers.